nymtech/docs/content/run-nym-nodes/mixnodes.md

 This will change when we get a chance to start doing performance optimizations in a more serious way.
 Sphinx packet decryption is CPU-bound, so once we optimise, more fast cores will be better.

+### Node registration and de-registration

+When your node starts up, it notifies the rest of the Nym network that it is up and ready to mix traffic.
+Token rewards will start as soon as registration has taken place.
+But if your node isn't mixing properly, you'll start to incur reputation penalties (3 rep points per minute).

+If you run your node in a console window, it will register when it starts up, and un-register automatically when you hit `ctrl-c` to stop it.
+When your node is unregistered, it will not gain reputation, but it won't lose any either.

+If you kill it, though (`kill <process-number>`), the un-registration will not happen and you will incur reputation penalties.
+So, use `ctrl-c` instead.

+Most people will want to run their mixnodes as a systemd service instead of in a console.
+Systemd scripts by default send `KillSignal=SIGTERM`, which kills the process non-gracefully, so that the un-registration doesn't happen.

+You **must** use `KillSignal=SIGINT` in your systemd scripts, under the `[Service]` block.
+This allows the un-registration code to run whenever your service is stopped.
+There's a sample systemd script in the main Nym codebase, at `scripts/systemd/nym-mixnode.service`, showing the proper use of `KillSignal`.